prateekchandan/jsonInput-ihiredev/README.txt

 	In each request add the following headers:

-	X-Authorization
-	X-Date
+	Authorization
+	Date
+	Userid
+	accesstoken

-	X-Date is current UTC timestamp in seconds X-Authorization is userId:accessToken:hmac_sha256_signature
+	Date is current UTC timestamp in seconds Authorization is hmac_sha256_signature
+	userid is the userid of user
+	accesstoken is access token of user

-	hmac_sha256_signature is calculated as hmac sha256 of X-Date Check this site for demo: http://www.freeformatter.com/hmac-generator.html
+	hmac_sha256_signature is calculated as hmac sha256 of the data Check this site for demo: http://www.freeformatter.com/hmac-generator.html

 3. For verifying authentication,